ValdiviaDev/RTS-balancing-research/docs/README.md

 ## 1 player campaign

+The main basic pilar to make a 1 player campaign for an RTS work is that of:

 * Progression

+Unlike maps for competitive modes that need to be symmetrical to avoid unbalance on any match of the game, 1 player RTS games or campaigns need to focus on the basic principle of progression.
+The player needs to feel that they improve in the level and that they are becoming better at conquering the game, although it may just be that the way of the designers of guiding the player through a level, is done in such a way that the player thinks that all the progression made in the level is thanks to their own skill.
+Of course, in every balanced game, the player becomes better thanks to the careful and non intrusive guidance that the game offers, linking up to the concept of player progression; but this is more of a general video game balancing aspect, than one of RTS maps.

 ### Examples

+To explain more in detail how to make feel that the player progresses in the game through the map, I'm going to explain some examples from Blizzard's 1995 game, Warcraft 2.

 [Here](http://www.ultimaratioregum.co.uk/game/tag/rts/) you can find an article that puts various examples of interesting ways that Command & Conquer aproaches their 1p levels.